JvanKatwijk/qt-dab/README.md

 ![6.1](/spectrum-scope.png)

 The *spectrum scope* shows the spectrum of the incoming DAB signal.
 One sees clearly that the width of the signal is app 1.5 MHz.
+To the right one sees the signal constellation.
+The latter shows the mapping from the complex signals onto their real and imaginary components.

 ![6.1](/spectrum-ideal.png)